 - A potential donor must weigh at least 110 pounds.

-- A potential donor must be in good health – meaning they must feel well and be able to perform normal activities.
+- A potential donor must be in good health, meaning they must feel well and be able to perform normal activities.

-Visit American Red Cross to find a blood drive near you and help others with a fast and simple blood donation.
+Visit the American Red Cross to find a blood drive near you and help others with a fast and simple blood donation.